Skip to main content

 2. In Specify Artifact Repository Type.

-1. For this example, select Artifactory and select Continue.
+1. As an example, select Artifactory and select Continue.
 You can use another artifact repo if you like.

 3. For the Artifactory Connector, select New Artifactory Connector.